VadymTkyi/HW-3/README.md

 **the most recent action should be undone first.**

 **Stack or Queue?**
-#### For this scenario I would choose a stack because we need a history that builds on use input, the older the input it the farther from the scope of return it should be stored in Queue, we would return the first word/char we entered but this is not what we need, so the stack is most optimal way to implement this undo feature.
+#### For this scenario I would choose a stack because we need a history that builds on user input, the older the input it the farther from the scope of return it should be stored.
+In Queue, we would return the first word/char we entered but this is not what we need, so the stack is most optimal way to implement this undo feature.
 ### Scenario 2 - Three students send documents to a printer.
 #### In this scenario we what the first sender of request to receive the document first so the queue is the best choice there
 **(also we can add a $5 feature that will put a student into priority queue, and he or she would receive their document first no matter what )**